What You’ll Learn 🖥️

 This will add a new display as a child of the currently selected visual display.
 The display icon will get a drop-down button to change the currently shown display.

-We can change the name and icon inside the Display properties sidebar.
-The name of the displays can be changed by entering a new name in the Display name field.
-The icon of the display can be changed by setting one of the standard icons or by selecting any file when choosing the Custom item from the Icon dropdown and then selecting an image file.
+You can change the name and icon of the display using the Display properties sidebar.
+To rename the display, enter a new name in the Display name field.
+To change the icon, choose from the standard icons or select a custom image file by choosing Custom from the icon drop-down list.

-We can also move the display left or right by choosing the Move up or Move down button.
+Displays can be reordered by clicking the Move up or Move down button.

 Removing visual display

-Selected display can be deleted with selecting Remove display option from the Manage displays menu.
+To delete a selected display, choose Remove display from the Manage displays menu.

 How to set display widget group properties?

-DewesoftX offers a Design Control properties to create a complex view of all the acquired and calculated data on the online display screen.
+DewesoftX offers Design Control Properties to help create a comprehensive and organized view of all acquired and calculated data on the online display screen.

-With the Control properties you can create, arrange and group different elements within the display widget:
+With Control Properties, you can create, arrange, and group different elements within a display widget:

 Define the number of columns in a group